OCTOBER 3, 2024

 Learn About Black Mirror Scrying

-Before we can dive into what a scrying mirror is and how to use it, you must first understand the nature of Obsidian itself.
+Before we can dive into what a scrying mirror is and how to use a scrying mirror, you must first understand the nature of Obsidian itself.
 Mysterious and powerful, this volcanic glass forms when molten lava is quickly chilled upon making contact with cooler air or water.
 Since it does not have a stable crystal structure, it is not technically a crystal, but it is still included in many crystal collections due to its practically palpable energy.

 HISTORY + CHARACTERISTICS of Obsidian